SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 ## Element Tracking

-This is a more technical note for developers building low-level components &ndash; in normal use this will happen automatically.
+This is a more technical note for developers building low-level components &ndash; in normal use element tracking is handled for you.

-When adding an object, the owner may add a reference to the object in its `elements` property.
+When adding an object, the owner object may add a reference to the new object in its `elements` property.
 This process is called 'element tracking'.

 When you are adding one View into another, this reference enables the application to perform recursive rendering without the developer having to render child objects explicitly.